svub/svenbuschbeck.net-v2/content/index.md

 intro:
   image: /img/me.jpg
   text: >
     Hi fellow traveler!
 I'm Sven, I support projects as a web technology consultant, project manager, full-stack developer, and (technical) writer -- worldwide, remote and on-sight.
-I love applied technologies, believe in the power of Open Source, and have a passion for photography, writing and communication, nature and traveling.
+I love applied technologies, believe in the power of Open Source, and have a passion for photography and writing, planning, bookkeeping, and communication, nature and traveling.
 skills:
   - title: Web
     text: >